Library

 You will get access to Libby, where you can borrow up to 20 titles at a time and can place 30 titles on hold.

-The following libraries are available for those who live in the state that they are located.
+The following libraries are available for residents of the state where they are located.

 Los Angeles Public Library (California)